AlBi-HHU/homo-edit-distance/README.md

 ## How to Run on the Command Line

 The Python package comes with a command line tool `hed`, which can be used to run a demonstration of the algorithm.
-It's source code is located in [demonstration.py](homoeditdistance/demonstration.py).
+Its source code is located in [demonstration.py](homoeditdistance/demonstration.py).
 It may also help you to see how to invoke the functions.
-If you just cloned the repository you can start the demonstration from inside the clone repository using
+If you just cloned the repository you can start the demonstration from inside the cloned repository using

 ```sh
 python3 -m homoeditdistance